oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 As a visitor at the zoo,
 I have opted to wander around
-and look at the physical signage at the zoo hoping I won't miss a fun event, rather than to try to piece together these unintuitive,
+and look at the physical signage hoping I won't miss a fun event, rather than to try to piece together these unintuitive,